-You must submit your application for funding using Grants.gov Workspace.
+All organizations must submit their applications for funding using Grants.gov Workspace.
 Do not submit through email or postal mail to IMLS.

 For the Native American Library Services Basic Grants program, Grants.gov will accept applications through 11:59 p.m.
-U.S. Eastern Time on April 16, 2021.
+U.S. Eastern Time on March 1, 2022.